guille-gil/SQL-portfolio/Foodhunter/README.md

 1. **Time-based Problems:** Explore whether specific times of the day or days of the week (weekday vs weekend) correlate with decreased revenue.
 For example, families may tend to eat together during weekends.

 2. **Revenue-related Factors:** Investigate any the effect of any discounts over the final revenue, i.e., whether they have reduced, increased or they had no effect over the total orders.
-Investigate if prices are too high.

 3. **Delivery Partner Problems:** Examine the performance of delivery partners to identify any issues affecting delivery times or customer satisfaction.
 Delivery duration will be key here.